darklang/dark/fsharp-backend/testfiles/README.md

 Dark - the converseion is within `FSharpToExpr.fs`.
 The error messages around this are not very good, but there are a few things to be careful of:

-- all tests must be of the format `x = y` (or `x <> y`, though that's rarely used), that is, they must have a single expression on the left, one on the right, and an equals sign in between.
-You can use parens around multiple expressions to group them into a single expression, eg `(5 |> toString)`.

 - be explicit around pipes, wrapping them in parens to make sure the right expression is being piped.
 Otherwise you will typically get type errors.